thunlp/RSN/README.md

 `cd RSN`<br>
 `python train_RSN.py`<br>
 By default it will be trained as a semi-supervised RSN.<br>

-A supervised RSN without utilizing unlabeled data can be trained by<br>
+A supervised RSN can be trained by<br>
 `python train_RSN.py --trainset_loss_type cross --testset_loss_type none`<br>

 # Future Work